-For the purposes of this section, “affiliated” shall mean (1) an employee of, (2) a contractor for, (3) an employee of a contractor for, or (4) an equity owner of or a Director for a Registered Entity or Member.
-For purposes of determining whether a Director is “affiliated” the term “Director” shall include a spouse and/or minor child of the Director.
+For the purposes of this section, “affiliated” shall mean (1) an employee of, (2) a contractor for, (3) an employee of a contractor for, or (4) an equity owner of or a Director for, a Registered Entity or Member.
+For purposes of determining whether a Director is “affiliated,” the term “Director” shall include a spouse and/or minor child of the Director.

 A Director with an equity interest in private or publicly traded companies that are end-users of electricity in the Western Interconnection but who is not otherwise “affiliated” pursuant to the restrictions set forth in Section 6.2.3 shall not be considered “affiliated.”